Isaac Komnenos of Cyprus: Third Crusade

-The English took Isaac prisoner near Cape Apostolos Andreas on the Karpass Peninsula, the northernmost tip of the island.
-According to tradition, as Richard had promised not to put him into irons, he kept Isaac prisoner in chains of silver.
+The English took Isaac prisoner near Cape Apostolos Andreas on the Karpas Peninsula, the northernmost tip of the island.
+According to tradition, as Richard had promised not to put him into "irons," he kept Isaac prisoner in shackles wrought of silver.
 The English transferred Isaac to the Knights Hospitaller, who kept him imprisoned in Margat near Tripoli.

 This was a major turning point in the history of Cyprus, leading to the foundation of the Kingdom of Cyprus which would rule the island for several centuries.

-On his return to England, King Richard granted to the town of Portsmouth the coat of arms of Isaac Komnenos: "a crescent of gold on a shade of azure, with a blazing star of eight points" - in recognition of the significant involvement of soldiers, sailors, and vessels from Portsmouth in the conquest of Cyprus.
-This remains Portsmouth's coat of arms up to the present.
+On his return to England, King Richard granted the town of Portsmouth the coat of arms of Isaac Komnenos: "a crescent of gold on a shade of azure, with a blazing star of eight points" – in recognition of the significant involvement of soldiers, sailors, and vessels from Portsmouth in the conquest of Cyprus.

 Imprisonment, ransom, and death

 Returning to Europe after the Third Crusade, Richard was captured by Leopold V, Duke of Austria and Styria, and imprisoned by Henry VI, Holy Roman Emperor, accused of murdering his cousin Conrad of Montferrat.
 The subsequent ransom agreement freed Isaac and his daughter into the care of Leopold V, the son of Isaac's aunt Theodora Komnene.

-Isaac then traveled to the Sultanate of Rûm, where he attempted to gain support against the new Byzantine emperor Alexios III Angelos, crowned in 1195.
+Isaac then traveled to the Sultanate of Rum, where he attempted to gain support against the new Byzantine emperor Alexios III Angelos, crowned in 1195.
 However his ambitions came to nothing, as he died of poisoning in 1195 or 1196.